 “Leadership can be thought of as a capacity to define oneself to others in a way that clarifies and expands a vision of the future” said Edwin H. Friedman and I totally agree with the statement.
 It is not the whole truth about leadership though.
 Wonderful vision is not enough to make people follow it. […]

-Particular types of meditation can generate insight and new ideas, according to recent studies.→ Dr Jeremy Dean is a psychologist and author of PsyBlog.
-His latest book is "Making Habits, Breaking Habits: How to Make Changes That Stick"
+Day-to-day living is one of the greatest challenges for those with Alzheimer's.→ Dr Jeremy Dean is a psychologist and author of PsyBlog.
+His latest book is "Making Habits, Breaking Habits: How to Make Changes That Stick" Related articles: Family Problems In Childhood Affect Brain Development Autism: Vital Link Found Between Vitamin D and Serot […]